facebookresearch/hydra/website/docs/upgrades/1.3_to_1.4/instantiate_resolution.md

 )

 result = instantiate(cfg, b=99, _target_whitelist_="builtins.dict")
-assert result == {"b": 99, "c": 200}
+assert result == {"b": 99, "c": 99}
 ```

-Hydra 1.3 merged `b=99` into a copied configuration before resolving `${b}`,
-so `c` also became `99`.
-Hydra 1.4 leaves `cfg` unchanged, resolves `${b}`
+Hydra 1.4 leaves `cfg` unchanged while resolving `${b}` against the effective
-against the original configuration, and independently passes the call-site
-value `b=99` to the target.
+call-site value.
+This preserves the result produced by Hydra 1.3 without
+eagerly resolving the full configuration.

+With `_recursive_=False`, `_convert_="none"`, and no call-site overrides,
-With `_recursive_=False` and `_convert_="none"`, OmegaConf containers are also
-no longer copied and detached before the target call.
-The target receives the
+OmegaConf containers are no longer copied and detached before the target call.
-same `DictConfig`, `ListConfig`, or `TupleConfig` object from the input tree.
+The target receives the same `DictConfig`, `ListConfig`, or `TupleConfig`
-Mutations made by the target are therefore visible through the original
+object from the input tree.
+Mutations made by the target are therefore visible
-configuration, and an attached subtree retains its ancestor configuration when
+through the original configuration, and an attached subtree retains its
+ancestor configuration when stored or serialized.
+When call-site overrides
+are present, configured containers come from Hydra's private resolution copy.
+Containers supplied directly as call-site values still retain their identity.
-stored or serialized.
-Other conversion modes retain their documented
+Other conversion modes retain their documented conversion behavior.
-conversion behavior.

 To pass an independent Config object instead, create one explicitly: